-The curriculum at Manor Court, provides a broad balanced and enriched education, which places a high importance on English, including grammar and oracy, Mathematics and an understanding of the wider world and our local community.
+The curriculum at Manor Court Primary School, provides a broad balanced and enriched education, which places a high importance on English, including grammar and oracy, Mathematics and an understanding of the wider world and our local community.
 Children will be encouraged and helped to develop their own set of personal skills and talents.
-In Reception, our children continue to be encouraged to learn to share, work and play with others to become more confident and independent by encouraging them to think for themselves and solve their own problems.
+In Reception, our children continue to be encouraged to learn to share, work and play with others to become more confident and independent for future learning, by encouraging them to think for themselves and solve their own problems.

 The curriculum for learning at Manor Court offers a traditional, but creative and inspiring curriculum that is personal and relevant to the community of Chard and beyond, providing a well thought through experience, with meaningful connections across all primary subjects where appropriate.
-There is a particular emphasis on English, Mathematics and Computing literacy to ensure our pupils’ future success.
-We do not follow any phonics schemes but use elements of nationally recognised schemes such as 'jolly phonics' and 'letters and sounds'.
+We do not follow any phonics schemes but use elements of national schemes such as 'jolly phonics' and 'letters and sounds'.
 During KS1 we use the Oxford reading tree to ensure that all children have the best start possible in learning to read.

 We offer many enrichment activities for all children.
 All children have access to apply and attend one of our twenty-one after school clubs, many of which are free of charge.
 Participation in sporting events and performing arts (music, dance and drama) activities is encouraged and Manor Court children attend many events throughout Chard and Somerset as a whole.

 If you would like to find out more about the school curriculum please speak to your child's class teacher in the first instance or make an appointment with Mr Talmage or Mr Clode.